LeNPaul/portfolio-jekyll-theme/projects/proj-3.md

 ---
 layout: post
-title: 'ping-pong'
+title: 'Color Picker'
 ---

-For a sort of 'Hello World' for Swift 4, I built a game of Pong for Mac.
-Nothing to difficult, but it gave me a good introduction to Xcode.
-<br><br>
-I didn't make a playable version readily available, but feel free to visit the [repository](https://www.github.com/zobiejrz/ping-pong) and play with it locally.
-<br><br>
-When I very first made this project from a tutorial, it was for the iPhone!
-It was much more feature dense, but wasn't written very well...
+A simple app to pick out colors using RGB values.

+This app is **not** super complex, or even that great, but it was my first attempt at SwiftUI without any real training.
+It is the result of many hours on Stack Overflow, and it is unique in that I even fully assembled the images it needed to be put on the App Store.
+Obviously it didn't make it through the review process, but it was nonetheless an exciting project for me at the time, and all around a great learning experience.

+Now it lives in this Github Repository [here](https://github.com/zobiejrz/color).

-{% include plain-img.html image="projects/proj-3/iPhoneVersion.jpg" %}
+{% include plain-img.html image="projects/proj-3/App.jpg" %}